baloise-incubator/cc2024_crashy/README.md

 Typically they are cached under ~/.cache/kagglehub/

 ## Manipulate exif data
 Images may have embedded  [EXIF metadata](https://en.wikipedia.org/wiki/Exif).
-They data can be displayed:
+The data can be displayed:

 ```bash
 exiftool <path_to_image>